 I have always worked with dye on fabric, but I am now experimenting with acrylic and oil paint as an alternative source of colour.
-This is the Last Frontier!
-Paintings by Diana Hand!
-I like the sound of that and I want to feel as comfortable with paint as I do with drawing.

 I have taken time out over past two years and studied with several wonderful teachers, in particular Cynthia Bowles at Glasgow School of Art, Alan McGowan, Pauline Agnew and Martin Campos.
 Now in my third year I am beginning to feel more confident about handling paint and finding my language.
 There is a satisfying awareness that engaging in paint is an endless ever-changing interactive process between mind, experiences, hands and materials.

 “Life? was what you worked to catch, the intense happiness of an object slightly set apart from you.